Queensland’s Rental Reforms: What You Need to Know

 “This is a great one for tenant security and deals with the landlords out there who are leasing properties that aren’t fit for human habitation.”

 When will the provisions come into effect?

-The rest of the provisions will come into effect in six to 12 months’ time, giving the REIQ and government bodies the opportunity to deliver education programs to the Queensland real estate sector.
+The rest of the provisions will come into effect on 1 October 2022, giving the REIQ and government bodies the opportunity to deliver education programs to the Queensland real estate sector.

 To view the Bill, please go to the Queensland Parliament website.

 REIQ members seeking further information on this topic or others can email the Property Management Support Service at firstname.lastname@example.org citing their membership number for a call back.
 Not a member?
 Join today.